48kRAM/nagios-plugins/IMS4000/README.md

 Both the warning and critical thresholds support Nagios range syntax for high and low thresholds.
 The string overrides are only used in the screen output of the Nagios plugin.
 The performance data automatically uses the input channel's proper unit and type; this prevents RRD series from changing if you change a channel label in IMS.

 ### Using sensors

+**Temperature sensors**

+IMS temperature sensors report their temerature system - Farenheit or Celsius.
+You can force this plugin to convert to your desired temeprature system with the -s (--system) option.
+Valid systems are 'F' and 'C'.

 **Dry contacts**